Get started by searching below:

 The first step is to find out if you may have a case.
 The fastest way to do so is by getting a free case review from a legal professional experienced in nursing home cases.

-A free case evaluation can help determine if the facility may have breached its duty of care and whether you may be eligible for a nursing home settlement.
+A free case evaluation can help determine if the facility breached its duty of care and whether you may be eligible for a nursing home settlement.

 2. Gather Evidence

-If your case qualifies, your attorney will begin collecting evidence to prove that the nursing home failed in its duty of care.
+If your case qualifies, your attorney will begin collecting evidence to prove that the nursing home failed to keep your loved one safe.

 Evidence needed to seek nursing home settlements may include: